brookshelley/brookshelley/content/books.md

 ## 2021 {#2021}

+**The Last Watch**

+Got sucked into this one and couldn’t put it down.
+I’ve missed a good space story, and this was full of interesting tech and a lot of mystery.

+**The Ruthless Lady’s Guide to Wizardry**

+A bit too cute and clever but overall a fun story.

+**Slaughterhouse Five**

+Another reread of a classic.
+Funny, accessible, and deeply moving.

+**Peripheral**

+A reread of one of Gibson's finest.

+**‌Light from Uncommon Stars**

+Ryka is a delight!
+This book was a fun combination of magic Faustian bargains and space exploits.

 **Queen of Coin and Whispers**

 Another solid queer read.
 It’s great to see court intrigue and lesbian romance so well-married.
 I wish the third act was a little less rushed but it at least resolved the book—there’s a world in which it took a sequel to tie-up.